sugarvoid/relex/README.md

-# Relex Game
+# Reflex Game

-A relex game made in Godot 4.1.3
+A reflex game made in Godot 4.1.3

 ## How To Play

 - You have 20 seconds to click the green square as many times as possible.

 ## Credit

 ### Font
 - Super Mario Bros.
 NES by [Patrick Adams (TheWolfBunny64)](https://thewolfbunny64.itch.io/super-mario-bros-nes)
+- Bangers by [Vernon Adams](https://www.1001fonts.com/users/newtypography/) is licensed under [SIL Open Font License (OFL)](http://scripts.sil.org/OFL)

 ### Music
 -